tudocomp/tudocomp/docs/Documentation.md

 This will check both that `"abcccccccde"` compresses to `"abc%6%de"`, and that `"abc%6%de"` decompresses to `"abcccccccde"`.

-Note that you can also compare against a byte vector, for the usual case that your encoding is not human readable text:
+You can also compare against a byte vector, for the usual case that your encoding is not human readable text:

 ~~~ { .cpp }